What’s on in Anglesey?

-According to Celtic folklore, the Roman invaders of 60 A.D were scared witless by Anglesey’s fearless Celtic druids.
-We’re glad to report that visitors are welcomed more warmly these days… With so many things to see in Anglesey, we've tried to choose the ten best Anglesey points of interest to get you started.
+According to Celtic folklore, the Roman invaders of 60 AD were scared witless by Anglesey’s fearless Celtic druids.
+We’re glad to report that visitors are welcomed more warmly these days!

 The Menai Suspension Bridge

-This stunning outcrop extending from the mainland is one of the most picturesque locations in Wales.
+This romantic outcrop extending from the mainland is one of the most picturesque locations in Wales.

 The Copper Kingdom

-There are surprises around every corner in Anglesey with one being Amlwch - the largest copper mine in the world at one time.
-This unique landscape of Parys Mountain deserves a visit.
+There are surprises around every corner in Anglesey, with one being The Copper Kingdom in Amlwch.
+It was once the largest copper mine in the world.

-You don’t have to be an enthusiastic bird watcher to enjoy a visit to this glorious, bracing outpost of Anglesey; you’ll soon be playing the time-honoured game of spot-the-puffin or one of the rare breeding pair of choughs among the colonies of guillemots and razorbills clinging to the cliffs at South Stack.
+The birdwatching all around here is spectacular; you’ll soon be playing the time-honoured game of spot-the-puffin.
+If you're really lucky, you might even see one of the rare breeding pairs of choughs among the colonies of guillemots and razorbills clinging to the cliffs.

 The Dingle Nature Reserve

-If you’re looking for kingfishers, woodpeckers and moorhens you’ve come to the right place.
+If you’re looking for kingfishers, woodpeckers and moorhens, this is the place.